Select multiple objects so you can move, format, and even delete related objects at the same time.

 Use the Selection Pane

-Starting with Office 2007, you can use the selection pane to select multiple items for moving, formatting, and so on.
-(Most Office applications have the new selection pane.)
+You can use the selection pane to select multiple items for moving, formatting, and so on.
+(Most Microsoft 365 applications have the selection pane.)
 To view this pane, do the following:

 - Click the Home tab.